ihkk/KKSubs/README.md

 ## Lua Macros

-Macros used for adding effect lines, and covering & checking lines for bilingual subtitles.
+Macros used for adding effect lines, covering and checking lines for bilingual(especially Japanese & Chinese) subtitles.